tempertemper/www.tempertemper.net/src/site/resources/2014-09-04--how-the-web-works.md

 Doing any of these three things is called a _request_: "can I see this website please?".

-The website itself lives on a web server—a place on the internet where a website lives—and, when a request comes through, the server then sends (serves) the website to the person who asked to see it.
+The website itself lives on a web server---a place on the internet where a website lives---and, when a request comes through, the server then sends (serves) the website to the person who asked to see it.

 ## Download